txbm/blog-posts/rust-patterns-for-lifetime-management/rust-patterns-for-lifetime-management.md

 This is a situation where you have to move the value from the task that reads the data to the task that processes the data.
 Often this is expressed as a closure created with the `move` or `async move` keywords.

 ![illustration-4](https://cdn.hashnode.com/res/hashnode/image/upload/v1706646120906/9I2UroF2x.png?auto=format)
 _Here we see the major difference being that ownership is transferred from Task #0 to Task #1 but at the end of execution, Task #0 no longer exists.
-Task #1 has outlived Task #0 and retains sole ownership of X. Had Task #1 attempted to borrow X, it would be impossible to guarantee the reference because Task #0 would have terminated before Task #1.
+Task #1 has outlived Task #0 and retains sole ownership of X. Had Task #1 attempted to borrow X, it would have been impossible to guarantee the reference because Task #0 would have terminated before Task #1.
 The borrow-checker will not allow this._

 ```rust